cisagov/manage.get.gov/.github/ISSUE_TEMPLATE/designer-onboarding.md

 ### Steps for the onboarder
 - [ ] Make sure onboardee is given an invitation to our Slack workspace
 - [ ] Add onboardee to dotgov Slack channels
-- [ ] Add onboardee is added to Project Folder as a "Contributor" (or if you do not have permissions, confirm with Cameron)
+- [ ] Add onboardee to Project Folder as a "Contributor" (or if you do not have permissions, confirm with Cameron)
   - If onboardee if a federal employee, add them as a "Content Manager" instead
 - [ ] Once onboardee has been granted a Figma license, add them as an editor to the Figma team workspace, Otherwise, you can add them as a viewer in the meantime.
 - [ ] Add onboardee to our team meetings